 As further explained in Note 1.
 Organization and Description of Business and Note 13.
-Revision of Prior Period Financial Statements in the notes to the accompanying condensed consolidated financial statements, the Company has revised its previously issued interim financial statements as of and for the three months ended March 31, 2019.
+Revision of Prior Period Financial Statements in the notes to the accompanying condensed consolidated financial statements, we have revised our previously issued interim financial statements as of and for the three and six months ended June 30, 2019.
 This Management's Discussion and Analysis has been revised to reflect the correction of these prior period errors.